The Society's seal and three photographs

 What do the different columns mean?

 We have made use of a number of documents and websites in our research.
 Perhaps the most useful was the Newcastle A-Z!
 This is because many now defunct hamlet or farm names live on in street names.
 For example, 'Hotch Pudding' on page 42 still exists as 'Hotch Pudding Place' in West Denton.
 We have also used Northumberland Archives' index of farm names, the printed copy of the Northumberland 1780 Poll Book (also in Northumberland Archives), the Historical Gazetteer of England's Place Names, the AA's route planner, and internet searches more generally.
-There are still a number of gaps, and help with filling these would be much appreciated.

 Back to Introduction